 How is our dust mop made for excellence?

-The multi-colored yarn that is sewn the old fashioned way on this durable dry mop for hardwood floors goes through a unique process.
+The yarn that is sewn the old fashioned way on this durable dry mop for hardwood floors goes through a unique process.
 This proprietary process gives each fiber an exclusive electromagnetic static charge.
 Unwanted dust naturally attaches to the yarn strands which demonstrates the magnetic-like effect of this dry mop for wooden floors.

 This wedge mop is extremely simple to use.
 By simply running this deluxe dust mop across your floor, the electrostatic yarns will grab dust and dirt quite effectively.
 Next, simply step outside and shake.
 Finished!
 Since no duster sprays are required, you will rarely need to wash this dry mop.